saltyorg/docs/docs/reference/server.md

 The install assumes that this is a fresh setup without anything else installed.
 If your server has things like Docker preinstalled, chances are the installer will fail with a non-obvious error.

+In other words, you should not upgrade your Ubuntu 18.04 machine running Cloudbox or PlexGuide to Ubuntu 20.04 and then install Saltbox on top of it.
+YOu should wipe the machine, install 20.04 or 22.04 fresh and start there.

 Typically this server is remote to you; you can install on a home server, keeping in mind some [home server considerations](#home-server-considerations)

 Best results are seen with an actual dedicated server, not a VPS like those available from Linode, Vultr, or the like or a virtualized setup like proxmox.
 Linodes, Vultr "Cloud Compute", Hetzner "Cloud Servers", and probably others like them, in particular, are known to _not_ work in at least one significant way; NZBGet reports 0 available disk space while Sonarr, Radarr, and tools like `df` and `du` report disk space as expected.